leodeslf/leaf/summs/ux/ux-foundations-ixd/ixd.md

 * Relevant in the context and to the goals.
 * Effortless and easy to use with minimal work.

-> Good design patterns improve consistency and cohesivness, whith makes producs easier to use, learn, and remember.
+> Good design patterns improve consistency and cohesiveness, which makes products easier to use, learn, and remember.

 ### Anti-patterns

 Anti-patterns are recurring solutions that may be common and familiar, but they are **non-optimal** in practice.

-They are non-optimal, but, it doesn't mean they are bad or worst than a pattern.
+They are non-optimal, but it doesn't mean they are bad or worse than a pattern.
 They are just exceptions.

 ### Dark patterns